topranks/random_wmf/netbox_dns/README.md

 kafka-main1006                           IN A       10.64.0.101
 ```

-This is more of a style thing than anything, but it keeps the automation cleaner and simpler.
+That's more of a style thing than anything, but it keeps the automation cleaner and simpler.

 The ORIGIN directives can of course still be used for manual entries in the zonefiles themselves,
 but when automating the creation of the snippets it seems simpler and less error-prone to just